douglasgscofield/bioinfo/README.md

 analyses GC content of Fasta-format sequences a few different ways.

 **convertSequence.pl** and **convertAlignment.pl**
-convert between sequence and alignment formats using BioPerl.
+convert between sequence and alignment formats using BioPerl.  `convertAlignment.pl` can also convert aligned sequences to degapped unaligned sequences.
 If you need to line-wrap a Fasta file, use

-    convertSequence -f fasta file.fa -of fasta - > outfile.fa
+    convertSequence.pl -f fasta file.fa -of fasta - > outfile.fa

 **gmhmmp2Fasta.pl** and **gmhmmp2Table.pl**
 extract Fasta sequences and a summary table from output produced by the ORF-finding tool [gmhmmp][].